freenas/freenas-docs/userguide/intro.rst

   `features and drivers
   <https://www.freebsd.org/releases/11.1R/relnotes.html>`_.

+* The Dojo Tookit has been updated to version 1.12.2.

 * OpenVPN has been updated to version `2.4.3
   <https://github.com/OpenVPN/openvpn/blob/release/2.4/Changes.rst#version-243>`_.

 * `Iperf version 3.2
   <http://software.es.net/iperf/>`_ has been added.
 To use this version,
   specify :command:`iperf3` instead of :command:`iperf`.

+* Iocage has been updated to version 0.9.9.2.

 .. index:: Path and Name Lengths
 .. _Path and Name Lengths: